rolypolytoy/lightning-in-a-bottle/README.md

 Lightning in a bottle is an open-source, low-cost charge sensitive amplifier with several improvements over all existing commercial designs.

 It has a >2x lower cost, a 750x greater gain, >5x greater bandwidth, >50% lower cost, and sub-5 dB lower SNR, which is entirely offset by the reduction in noise caused by the greater degree of amplification it provides.
+It also uses standard +5V as its power source rather than the weird +-6V-13V supplies the Cremat module needs.

 It also uses commercial off-the-shelf components and so can be more easily and cheaply scaled than the Cremat CR-113 and other modules, whose components are proprietary and who may not ship to every country in the world in a timely manner.